 I'm Jessica, the creator of BackCountry Chronic.
 I'm a thirty-something year old outdoor enthusiast, writer, and artist currently living in the American Southwest.
-For the past several years, my wife Stacia and I, along with our dogs Texie and Aspen, have enjoyed traveling in New Mexico and throughout the Southwestern states.
-There's so much to see in this part of the country, with such diverse ecosystems ranging from the high elevation montane forests of Flagstaff, Arizona and Red River, New Mexico, to the Pinon-Juniper Woodlands that covers 15% of the land area in the Southwest, to the recognizable desert landscapes of the Sonoran and Chihuahuan deserts.
+For the past several years, my wife Stacia and I, along with our dogs Texie and Aspen, have enjoyed traveling in New Mexico, Colorado, and throughout the Southwestern states.
+There's so much to see in this part of the country, with such diverse ecosystems ranging from the high elevation montane forests of Flagstaff, Arizona and Red River, New Mexico, to the Pinon-Juniper Woodlands that covers 15% of the land area in the Southwest, to the dream-like alpine lakes and raging rivers of the Rocky Mountains of Colorado.

 I'm originally from New Bedford, Massachusetts--the whaling city.
 I have adventured all across New England and can say there are few more scenic landscapes than the fall foliage of New England!
 From camping at Crawford Notch in New Hampshire, to hiking trails once visited by Hawthorne and Melville in the Berkshires, New England certainly has lots to offer.

 While I try to get outdoors often, my activities are now relatively limited.
 Several years back I was diagnosed with Ankylosing Spondylitis (AS).
 AS is an immune-mediated inflammatory rheumatic disease that causes inflammation, pain, fatigue, stiffness and lack of mobility, among other things.
 While AS primarily affects the spine, it is a systemic disease which has the potential to affect the entire body, and almost always does affect many areas other than the spine.
 My journey with AS has just begun, but it has already changed my definition of 'outdoor enthusiast,' among other things.